ICELAND: THE POWER OF CONTRASTS

-Endless landscapes of raw beauty and a mini-capital, the most northerly in the world, full of creativity: 3 h 30 from Paris, Iceland surprises, fascinates and bewitches.
-The proof is in three addresses.
+Endless landscapes of raw beauty and a mini-capital, the northernmost in the world, brimming with creativity: just 3.5 hours from Paris, Iceland surprises, fascinates, and captivates.
+Here are three addresses to prove it.

-HIGHLAND BASE, THE LODGE THAT CAME IN FROM THE COLD
+HIGHLAND BASE, THE LODGE THAT CAME FROM THE COLD

-Inaugurated last year on the site of a base camp dating back to 1937, this ecolodge, little brother of the luxurious The Retreat at Blue Lagoon, blends into the Kerlingarfjöll mountains in the Highlands region.
-A destination in its own right, just a 3.5-hour drive from Reykjavik, or even longer if the weather's not cooperating...
-An exceptional place, in the middle of extreme nature, between geothermal basins, glacial rivers and eternal snow coats on the peaks.
-A range of cosy, uncluttered accommodation, designed to strict sustainability standards, to suit all budgets and tastes: hotel rooms, suites with private Jacuzzis, huts, lodges... and there's even a campsite on site!
+Opened last year on the site of a base camp dating back to 1937, this ecolodge, the little brother of the luxurious The Retreat at Blue Lagoon, blends seamlessly into the mountain landscape of Kerlingarfjöll in the Highlands.
+A destination in itself, it's a 3.5-hour drive from Reykjavik, sometimes longer if the weather is unpredictable.
+An exceptional place, surrounded by extreme nature, between geothermal pools, glacial rivers, and the eternal snow-capped peaks.
+Its various accommodations, with their cozy and minimalist design, built according to strict sustainability standards, cater to all budgets and desires: hotel rooms, suites with private jacuzzis, huts, lodges… and there's even a campsite on site!

 HIGHLANDBASE.IS